Understanding the Needs, Challenges, Opportunities, Vision and

 Thank You for Your Participation!

-It is essential to the success of this initiative and ensuring that a broad audience of EH professionals receive and respond to the survey.
+It was essential to the success of this initiative and ensuring that a broad audience of EH professionals received and responded to the survey.

 Thank you for participating and for helping spread the word about this important study.